rowanc1/scipy2024-article/article.md

 ### Continuous Science Practices

 The manual effort involved in article production [@sec:structured-science] coupled with the inability to integrate computational work [@sec:computational-science] negatively impacts the number of iterations/versions and the immediacy of feedback to authors[^feedback].
-In other disciplines, such as software development, these metrics of iteration and feedback are often measured and constantly improved.
-For example, software organizations often measure and improve: the release cadence of a software product (e.g. continuous delivery); how confident you are in that release (e.g. based on continuous integration tests); how you get early feedback and confidence from linters and tests (e.g. the speed of your unit tests); and how fast you can obtain feedback from real usage and users on in-progress work (e.g. observability, analytics, customer interviews, design prototypes).
+In other disciplines, such as software development, these metrics of iteration and rapid feedback are often highly encouraged, measured and constantly improved.
+For example, software organizations often measure and improve: the release cadence of a software product (e.g. continuous delivery); how confident you are in that release (e.g. based on continuous integration tests); how you get early feedback and confidence from linters and tests (e.g. the speed of your unit tests and integrated linters into development environments); and how fast you can obtain feedback from real usage and users on in-progress work (e.g. observability, analytics, customer interviews, design prototypes).
-Continuous delivery practices of software development are extremely well studied, with large-scale surveys of organizational performance, design, robustness, and speed (e.g. [DORA Reports](https://www.devops-research.com/research.html)).
-One study compared elite teams with low-performing teams for software delivery, and found elite teams were **46x faster** to release to production (i.e. on-demand and multiple times per day vs monthly or bi-annually) and had **7x fewer errors** (due in part to better continuous deployment and testing infrastructure as well as smaller changesets).
-In addition to these benefits the elite teams also spent 20% more time on new work, had 5-20% less manual work, and were 1.8x more likely to recommend their team as a great place to work ([2018 DORA Report](https://services.google.com/fh/files/misc/state-of-devops-2018.pdf)).
+Continuous delivery practices of software development are also extremely well studied, with large-scale surveys of organizational performance, design, robustness, and speed (e.g. [DORA Reports](https://www.devops-research.com/research.html)).
+One study compared elite teams with low-performing teams for software delivery, and found elite teams were **46x faster** to release to production (i.e. on-demand and multiple times per day vs monthly or bi-annually) and had **7x fewer errors** (due in part to better continuous deployment and testing infrastructure as well as smaller changesets) ([2018 DORA Report](https://services.google.com/fh/files/misc/state-of-devops-2018.pdf))[^additional-benefits].

 [^feedback]: There are two types of feedback that we mean: (1) technical feedback as you are authoring, for example, "is this formatted correctly?" or "is this DOI correct?"; and (2) more substantial feedback from reviewers and readers who can only give you feedback when you have published.
 In the current system, technical feedback of an article-proof can take weeks and should be measured in milliseconds.
 Improving the immediacy of feedback from readers and peer-reviewers is a harder problem that involves how our existing sociotechnical system incentivizes article publishing rather than research communication and sharing findings as early and as often as possible.
+[^additional-benefits]: In addition to increasing speed and robustness, continuous delivery practices also demonstrated that the elite teams spent 20% more time on new work, had 5-20% less manual work, and were 1.8x more likely to recommend their team as a great place to work ([2018 DORA Report](https://services.google.com/fh/files/misc/state-of-devops-2018.pdf)).
+These numbers are intriguing when contrasted to researchers, where (a) scientists already work 53.96 hours a week on average, and only about 36% of their time is actually spent on research (8% on grants, 32% on teaching, and 24% on service) [@10.1016/j.econedurev.2007.04.002]; and (b) graduate students are six times more likely to experience depression than the general population [@10.1038/nbt.4089].

 The analogy between scientific publishing and software releases is imperfect and non-prescriptive (i.e. scientific research is very different than developing a product).
-However, the analogy is illustrative in areas where there is a focus on iterations, smaller changesets and releasing in-progress work as soon as possible to get feedback from peers (i.e. peer-review) or users (in the case of software products).
-The speed of scientific progress depends on part on the speed of iteration and feedback.
-There are wide spread efforts in scientific publishing that focus on sharing smaller components of research (e.g. FigShare, Octopus, MicroPublications, NanoPublications, Protocols, PreRegistrations) as well as sharing research sooner in the life cycle (e.g. ASAPbio's mission to support "rapid open sharing, discussion, and collaboration around research" and promotion of "Preprints in Progress").
+However, the analogy is illustrative in areas where there is a focus on iterations, smaller changesets and releasing in-progress work as soon as possible to get feedback from peers (i.e. scientific peer-review) or users (in the case of software products).
+The speed of scientific progress depends _on part_ on the speed of iteration and feedback.
+There are wide spread efforts in scientific publishing that focus on sharing smaller components of research (e.g. FigShare [@10.7771/2380-176X.7269], Octopus [@10.17863/CAM.96819], MicroPublications [@10.1186/2041-1480-5-28], NanoPublications [@10.3233/ISU-2010-0613], Protocols [@10.1371/journal.pbio.1002538], PreRegistrations [@10.1073/pnas.1708274114]) as well as sharing research sooner in the life cycle especially through preprints[^time-to-feedback], for example, ASAPbio's mission to support "rapid open sharing, discussion, and collaboration around research" and promotion of "Preprints in Progress" [@10.1371/journal.pgen.1008565].

+[^time-to-feedback]: In @10.1371/journal.pgen.1008565, they describe the importance of adopting preprints, as the "overall peer review process can take years".

 We refer to these related concepts as "_continuous science_", adopting language and concepts from "continuous integration and deployment".
 This gives us a technical lens to assess, for example: